flatironinstitute/sciware/05_Parallelization/apis.md

 ## Worker pools

+* Single stream of main execution
+* Assign calculation out to a pool of workers
+* Input and output for sub-calculations must be sent over network
-* Many languages have libraries that provide worker pools
+* Many languages have libraries that provide similar functionality
+   * C OpenMP (threads only)
+   * python asyncio/dask/...
+   * MATLAB
+   * Julia
-* C OpenMP, python asyncio/dask/..., MATLAB, Julia, ...
+   * ...

 ## Futures

 * A common abstraction for "worker pools"
-* Given a *pure* function:
+* Given a *pure* function
    * All inputs passed as arguments (some implementation allow exceptions)
    * All results returned
    * No access to global data/state
 * Request that this function be applied to some arguments in parallel ("asynchronously")
-* Operations on a future (result):
+* Operations on a future (result)
    * Check if it's done
    * Wait for one (or more) futures to complete
    * Pass as input to another future evaluation (chaining)